 And don’t forget that you can always purchase creative wall calendars that are ready to go!
 We’re fans of these Hanging Calendars from Cotton On:

 If you’re feeling crafty, why not create your OWN calendar?!
-This DIY Acrylic Calendar from A Beautiful Mess celebrates the acrylic decor trend, adds a touch of glam with gold accents, and provides an ideal surface for writing with dry erase markers.
+This DIY Acrylic Calendar from A Beautiful Mess uses an acrylic decor board, adds a touch of glam with gold accents, and provides an ideal surface for writing with dry erase markers.
 So chic…and practical!